 Tyler Worley: Executive Director

 Tyler has been at SCYM since 2011 and directs the Manpower and Wise Guys programs, as well as working with Camp Boost.
 A Springfield native, Tyler and his wife Krista have two sons and one daughter, whom he is actively instilling with his love for baseball and wiffle ball.
 One of Tyler’s favorite verses for ministry is Luke 18:16: “Let the children come to me.
 Don’t stop them!
 For the Kingdom of God belongs to those who are like these children.”
 (NLT) He and his family attend RiverSong Church.

 Eryca Payne: Associate Director

 Eryca brings the unique perspective of being a former SCYM kid!
 As a middle school student she was part of the STARS Afterschool Program at Westside, as well as the beginning stages of GirlPower.
 Later she began attending Westside where she began her walk with Christ.
 She is a graduate of Springfield High, Clark State, and Wright State University.
-She loves coffee, to travel and go on adventures, and is part of Westside Christian Community.
+She loves coffee, to travel and go on adventures, and attends Champion City Church.
 Eryca is married to Bryon, whom she first met at Clark Middle School, and they have a daughter.

 Simone comes from a big family and is very close with her 8 nieces and nephews.
 She enjoys writing poetry, playing and watching sports, and watching home renovation shows.
 Simone graduated from South High and Clark State with a degree in Early Childhood Education and has spent the last 8 years working with the students at Fulton Elementary.
 She attends Everyday Church.

 Aaron is a lover of Jesus and enjoys music and ministry.
 You can find him all over town doing things for the Lord, as well as leading his worship band, ACAM.
 He is married to Cassandra and they have one beautiful daughter.
 They are a very active part of Restored Life Ministries.